tmtxt/tmtxt.github.com/_posts/2012-12-28-jekyll-create-simple-search-box.md

 ---
 {% include JB/setup %}

 Jekyll is great!
-However, it lacks one important thing compare to the other blog systems.
+However, it lacks one important thing compare to the other blogging systems.
 It's the search function.
-I've sucessfully implemented a simple Google search box in my jekyll blog.
+I've implemented a simple Google search box in my jekyll blog.
 Below are the steps.

 # Implement a Search box